jasti/jasti.github.io/_posts/2019-09-02-paternity.markdown

 - empathize that money doesn’t solve all problems but it solves many parenting problems.
 It was the best crystallization of how poverty begets poverty.
 It’s difficult to work hard & take professional risks when stressed about being able to afford buying diapers or formula.

 - realize that days go by in a blink while giving care to newborns.
-I had plans to write everyday, code a hobby project, work on gymnastics skills and be the ultra productive when Miles napped.
+I had plans to write everyday, code a hobby project, work on gymnastics skills and be ultra productive while Miles napped.
 But I didn’t do any of those things.
 All I wanted to do was sit with a cup of coffee enjoy doing nothing, recovering from the energy I had to bring entertaining the baby when he was up.
 Or at best prep the house/ cook healthy meals for our family during his naps.

 - understand that it’s possible to seek joy without being Productive or creating something tangible.
 By the end of  it, the only thing I had to show for was a healthy, (mostly) happy child that was 2 months older.
 It took a few weeks to be okay with (and even proud of) this.